 Carbon River Right Bank Floodplain Connection Project

 The purpose of the project is to connect Carbon River main channel flows to its floodplain and an existing side channel, located on the right bank side of the river.
-The goal is to connect at least six acres of floodplain for a 2-year flow event and stage, using at least six engineered log jams.
+The goal is to connect at least six acres of floodplain for a two-year flow event and stage, using at least six engineered log jams.
 The reason for connecting the floodplain is for the benefit and enhancement of fish habitat.
 Benefits also include reduction of flow pressure and damage to the opposite left bank side river levee.

 The project is identified and listed as part of the draft Pierce County Habitat Conservation Plan (HCP).
-The project will provide fish habitat mitigation credits under the plan and is located in subject reach of the Carbon River that is known to be of high quality habitat and productive for salmonid usage respective to spawning.
+The project will provide fish habitat mitigation credits under the plan and is located in subject reach of the Carbon River that is known to be of high-quality habitat and productive for salmonid usage respective to spawning.

 Due to river dynamics, rivers are ever changing and can be inherently dangerous places to recreate.
 River flow combined with natural inputs of sediment, rock, and wood can pose natural hazards to those who choose to recreate on the river.
 As part of the proposed Carbon River Floodplain Reconnection project, engineered wood structures are incorporated in the design concepts to help manage flows and provide habitat benefits.
 These structures can pose hazards similar to what are found naturally in river systems.